reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 EC2 provides the following data storage options with each option having a unique combination of performance and durability:

-1. **Elastic Block Store (EBS)**: We use EBS as a primary storage device for data that requires frequent and granular updates, for example a write-heavy database.
+1. **Elastic Block Store (EBS)**: We use EBS as a primary storage device for data that requires frequent and granular updates, for example, a write-heavy database.
 EBS provides durable, block-level storage volumes that we can attach to a running instance.
 For more details, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html):
     * General Purpose SSD (gp2 and gp3),
     * Provisioned IOPS SSD (io1 and io2),
     * Throughput Optimized HDD (st1),